jankaszel/hyperwell-thesis/chapters/discussion.md

 ## Architectural Challenges {#sec:discussion:architecture}

+_TODO:_ There have been severe issues with the first version of the architecture, which led to the development of a second version with fundamental changes.
+These will be discussed in @sec:discussion:architecture.

 Conceptual issues with first approach:

 * Peers within the network are considered to be peoples' personal devices---commodity hardware: personal computers, tablets, smartphones.
 This poses two constraints: First, commodity hardware has limited computing power compared to enterprise, professional, or data center hardware.
 Second, personal devices don't share the amount of network bandwidth that is available for data center hardware---talking Megabit versus Gigabit connections.
 * Request/response protocol implements a client-server architecture within a P2P network
 * Pure clients (not serving any data) also become part of the P2P network, imposing an imbalance between data availability and peer connections
 * This again leads to bottlenecks around bandwidth and network capacity, with many clients requesting data from a small number of serving peers

+TODO: Announce/unannounce methods of the first implememtation.

 Some take-aways from both architectures: